Entry No. 31: Hurry Up and Wait

 Yet knowing this

-hinder my brain's ability to obsess about what is
+doesn’t hinder my brain's ability to obsess about what is to come

 I want to know how my husband and I are going to handle it if our middle schooler has detention.
 I want to know where we will be living in 10 years.
 I want to know if my dreams happen.
 I want to know if I am proud of myself.
 I want to know when things are going to happen.